 Many of you have asked us “what now?,” understanding that the problems that led the Library Board to ask the City Council to go to referendum last fall, still exist.
 The Library Board is in the process of trying to determine the best way to solve these problems.
 The LIbrary building still needs $9.1 million in repairs, funding the Library does not have.

 A number of studies and expert opinions have informed the Library Board as they consider options.
 Click here for a list of these documents including a recent Site Comparison Study, FACTS about this project, the Pew Internet American Life Project, funded by the Bill and Melinda Gates Foundation, which studies the role of libraries in users' lives and in their communities and the Aspen Institute Report from the Dialogue on Public Libraries Rising to the Challenge: Re-Envisioning Public Libraries.
 This link will also provide a list of videos related to the Library building project.

 Q. Why does My Account still show that I have an item that was recently returned?

-A. We have frequent questions about how returns are handled.
+A. We receive frequent questions about how returns are handled.
 When items are returned in our book drops they are placed on book trucks dated with the actual date of return and are discharged from patron records as of that date.
 As long as items are returned within the three day grace period, no fines will accrue.
 Due to the volume of materials checked out and returned, it can be several days before an item is checked in.
 Our current check-in system is manual.
-Plans for our future Library include room to install an automated check-in and sorting system that will greatly speed up the process.
+Plans for our future Library include space to install an automated check-in and sorting system that will greatly speed up the process.